As an Amazon Associate I earn from qualifying purchases. Click for details.

 Your clothing or language may shock or confuse ghosts.
 Your attitudes may baffle them.
 They may refuse to communicate with you until “properly” introduced.

 Some male ghosts ignore female ghost investigators or are hostile towards them.

 Some female ghosts worry that it’s “too forward” to communicate with male investigators, especially single ones.

 Most ghosts resent being treated as a sideshow or given orders as if they’re servants or actors.
 (However, if they were servants or actors, they may respond well to commands or direction.)

-Remember that many ghost-related TV shows took two or three full nights to film.
+Remember that many ghost-related TV shows took two or three very full nights to film.

 Remain alert while you wait.
 Don’t bring a book or video games, and don’t get so involved in conversation, you overlook the ghosts.

 (However, a few ghosts have responded when I gave up and took out a book to read, or a sketch pad to draw.
 Apparently, those ghosts were indignant when I seemed less interested in the wait.)

 Ghost hunters rarely encounter one spirit after another in a short period of time.
 If you experience even one manifestation during a two-hour investigation, that’s good.

 In many haunted locations, I do nothing but wait for the first ten or 20 minutes.
 I might walk around to get my bearings.
 I may take a few photos.
 However, I still remain open to any odd movement, noises, or activity that might indicate a ghostly presence.